 Pratik Nyaupane

-His academic work can be found in the International Journal of Sport Communication and Big Data & Society, and he has written in the press for The Record Nepal.
-He has presented his research at The International Communication Association (ICA), Society for the Social Studies of Science (4S), International Association of Communication and Sport (IACS), Surveillance Studies Network (SSN), and the Association for Borderlands Studies (ABS) among others.
-Just in early 2023, his chapter on racism, social media, and soccer in Social Issues in Sport Communication: You Make the Call came into press.
+His academic work can be found in the International Journal of Communication, International Journal of Sport Communication, and Big Data & Society and in the edited volumes, Social Issues in Sport Communication and Social Control and Disorder in Football.
+His scholarly work has been presented at the International Communication Association (ICA), Society for the Social Studies of Science, International Association of Communication and Sport, Surveillance Studies Network (SSN), and the Association for Borderlands Studies, among others.